SeanAdamsDev/seanadamsdev.github.io/README.md

 ![Screenshot 2023-10-13 144654](https://github.com/SeanAdamsDev/seanadamsdev.github.io/assets/66779812/b78be09f-3ba9-4a75-96a4-40c2bfc28047)

-This is a responsive portfolio site created with ReactJS and plain CSS that implements EmailJS for contact services.
+This is my responsive portfolio site created with ReactJS and plain CSS that implements EmailJS for contact services.

+Source Code is uploaded to the Master Branch of this Repository, and the hosted version of the code is then uploaded to the gh-pages branch.

 ## **Project Features:**
 - Responsive Layout